Buy-Many Mechanisms for Many Unit-Demand Buyers: Introduction

 \section{Introduction}

 Revenue maximization in multi-parameter settings is notoriously challenging.
 It is known, for example, that in the absence of strong assumptions on the buyer's value distribution, the optimal revenue cannot be approximated within any finite factor by any mechanism with finite description complexity even for the simplest possible setting of two items and a single unit-demand buyer \cite{hart2013menu, briest2015pricing}.
+These impossibility results motivate the search for a different benchmark that captures salient features of the problem space while also permitting non-trivial approximation.

-Yet, as \citet{chawla2019buy} showed, this infinite gap between the revenue of the optimal mechanism and any simple mechanism arises precisely when the mechanism offers ``super-additive'' options that charge for some bundles of items more than the sum of prices of their individual components.
-They proposed an alternate model for revenue maximization to capture situations where overcharging buyers for certain options is not desirable or feasible.
-For example, if the buyer is allowed to participate in the mechanism multiple times and the mechanism charges for a bundle of two items more than the sum of the two item prices, the buyer can purchase each item separately to construct the bundle at a cheaper price.
-The so-called "buy-many" constraint indicates that it shouldn't be possible for a buyer to improve her utility by combining together multiple options of the mechanism.
-Requiring such a constraint enables positive results even without requiring any assumptions on the buyer's valuation function or the value distribution. \citet{chawla2019buy} showed that for settings with a single buyer and $m$ items, the optimal revenue obtained from a buy-many mechanism is no more than $O(\log m)$ times the revenue obtained from an item pricing.
-This result holds for arbitrary distributions over arbitrary valuation functions.
+For single-agent settings one such benchmark was proposed by \citet*{briest2015pricing} and \citet*{chawla2019buy}.
+These works showed that the infinite gap between the revenue of the optimal mechanism and any simple mechanism arises precisely when the mechanism offers ``super-additive'' options that charge for some bundles of items more than the sum of prices of their individual components.
+The so-called ``buy-many'' constraint disallows such exploitative behavior: when interpreted as a pricing over all possible allocations, the mechanism should be subadditive (defined appropriately over randomized allocations, as described in Section~\ref{sec:prelim}).
+An alternate motivation for this constraint arises as a consequence of buyer behavior in scenarios where the buyer can interact with the mechanism multiple times, purchasing an option from the menu each time.
+The buyer can then construct an allocation by purchasing a multiset of options from the menu in the cheapest possible manner.
+The buy-many constraint restricts the kinds of mechanisms the seller can use to extract revenue from the buyer.
+The corresponding benchmark is the optimal revenue that can be obtained from any mechanism satisfying the constraint. \cite{briest2015pricing} and \cite{chawla2019buy} showed that imposing such a constraint enables positive results even without requiring any assumptions on the buyer's valuation function or the value distribution: for settings with a single buyer and $m$ items, the optimal revenue obtained from any mechanism satisfying the buy-many constraint is no more than $O(\log m)$ times the revenue obtained from an item pricing.

-Our work addresses the primary direction left open by \citet{chawla2019buy} and its followups, namely extending the buy-many constraint to settings with multiple buyers.
-Obtaining such an extension however is challenging as there is a large number of potential definitions for buy-many mechanisms depending on the particular implementation of the mechanism and information available to the buyers.

-We start by describing one of the simplest settings in which buyers arrive one after the other, and each buyer faces a single-buyer mechanism.